Temporal Contrastive Learning through implicit non-equilibrium memory: Acknowledgments

 \section{Acknowledgments}

+The authors thank Lauren Altman, Marjolein Dijkstra, Sam Dillavou, Douglas Durian, Andrea Liu, Marc Miskin, Krishna Shrinivas, Menachem Stern, and Erik Winfree for discussion.
 AM acknowledges support from the NSF through DMR-2239801 and by NIGMS of the NIH under award number R35GM151211.
-MF acknowledges support from Schmidt Futures.
+MJF is supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Sciences program.
 This work was supported by the NSF Center for Living Systems (NSF grant no. 2317138) and by the University of Chicago’s Research Computing Center.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.